Last updated: 2026-06-25

 Prerequisites

-- Elasticsearch 8.0 or later (security is enabled by default in 8.0+)
+- Elasticsearch 9.x recommended (8.x is in maintenance); security is enabled by default in 8.0+

 - SSL certificates (PKCS12 or PEM format)